Is it ever safe to use drink alcohol or use drugs?

 No drugs are safe – all drugs have risks associated with them.
 This includes drugs prescribed by a doctor, medicines you buy over-the-counter at the supermarket or pharmacy, legal drugs such as tobacco or alcohol, and illegal drugs such as cannabis, methamphetamines, ecstasy and heroin.

 The effect of any one drug (including alcohol) depends on lots of things, including the person’s size, weight, metabolism, general health and wellbeing, how much is used, how it is taken, whether the person is used to using it, whether other drugs are also taken, the person’s mood and the environment in which it is used.

-No use of alcohol and other drugs, unless prescribed by a health professional for a medical condition, is always the safest option.
+Avoiding use of all drugs, unless prescribed by a medical professional, is the safest option.
 However, if you do choose to use alcohol or other drugs, please:

 - When taking prescription medications, always follow instructions for use

 - When drinking alcohol, drink sensibly and stick to the recommended guidelines